Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 Instructions

-- To make the cookies: In a medium bowl, whisk together the flour, baking powder, baking soda, salt, ginger, cinnamon, cloves, and pepper.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, ginger, cinnamon, cloves, and pepper.

 - In a large bowl, combine the butter and brown sugar.
 With an electric mixer on high speed, beat the mixture until creamy.
 Add the egg yolk, honey, and vanilla and mix until combined.
 Add the flour mixture.
 Mix on low speed until combined.
 Knead the dough until it comes together in one large mass.
 Wrap the dough in plastic wrap and press it down so it’s a flat disk; refrigerate for at least 2 hours, or ideally overnight.